How much did your neighbor's house cost? Search our real estate transactions database

 Restaurant inspections: How safe is your favorite place to eat?

-This article originally appeared on Rochester Democrat and Chronicle: Homes for sale in Rochester NY: Search our real estate database
+This article originally appeared on Rochester Democrat and Chronicle: Homes for sale in Westchester, NY: Search our real estate database